HeroJakes/PoyoMed/README.md

 ## 🌍 The Mission
 To transform how humanity interacts with medication—shifting from a "consume and discard" cycle to a circular economy of responsible health management and environmental protection.

+### ❓ The Problem
+Every year, billions of dollars worth of medicine go to waste, often ending up flushed down toilets or thrown in landfills.
+This not only represents a massive health risk but also causes severe environmental damage, as active pharmaceutical ingredients (APIs) contaminate our water systems and soil, harming ecosystems and public health.

+### 🎯 SDG Alignment
+- **SDG 3: Good Health and Well-being**: Ensuring users take medication safely and are warned of dangerous interactions.
+- **SDG 12: Responsible Consumption and Production**: Promoting the circular economy by facilitating medicine recycling and reducing hazardous waste.
+- **SDG 14: Life Below Water**: Preventing pharmaceutical contamination of water bodies.

 ---

 ## 🛠️ Core Pillars